 Three polymorphic forms, with different solid state luminescent emissions, were obtained from 2-hydroxynaphthaldehyde semicarbazone (2-NOH-S).
 In the pristine form, 2-NOH-S exhibited bright green emissions, while the C-M form obtained from methanol was non-emissive and the C-T form obtained from tetrahydrofuran exhibited weak yellow emissions.
-Our studies revealed that gentle mechanical grinding of either C-M or C-T forms produced the bright green emissive form with em 492 nm and 527 nm.
-Slurry conversion experiments revealed a monotropic relationship between the three polymorphic forms of 2-NOH-S, with the pristine form being most stable.
-More interestingly, we found that successive application of mechanical and chemical stimuli triggered reversible phase transitions between C-M and C-T forms and the green emissive phase.
-Based on spectroscopic, thermal and powder x-ray diffraction studies, we suggested that the mechano-luminescent transformation of C-M and C-T forms to the bright green phase resulted from reduction in the aromatic stacking interactions, and disruption of non-radiative vibrational decay pathways through the formation of stronger hydrogen bonds.
+Our studies revealed that gentle mechanical grinding of either C-M or C-T forms produced the bright green emissive form with λem of 492 nm and 527 nm.
+Slurry conversion experiments revealed a monotropic relationship between the three polymorphic forms of 2-NOH-S, with the pristine form being the most stable.
+More interestingly, we found that successive application of mechanical and chemical stimuli triggered reversible phase transitions between the C-M and C-T forms and the green emissive phase.
+Based on spectroscopic, thermal and powder X-ray diffraction studies, we suggested that the mechano-luminescence transformation of the C-M and C-T forms to the bright green phase resulted from a reduction in the aromatic stacking interactions and disruption of non-radiative vibrational decay pathways through the formation of stronger hydrogen bonds.